cvglobaldev/Daily-Message-Creator-Tool/replit.md

-# Faith Journey Drip Content - WhatsApp Chatbot
+# Daily Message Creator - WhatsApp Chatbot

 ## Overview
 This project is a multi-platform chatbot (WhatsApp and Telegram) designed to guide individuals from diverse non-Christian backgrounds through a spiritual journey to learn about Jesus.
 It delivers daily drip content, collects user reflections, and uses AI to analyze responses for engagement tracking and insights.
 The system aims to facilitate culturally sensitive spiritual exploration of customizable duration (10-90 days), enabling users to engage with Christian teachings at their own pace.